dehoyostc/agent-communication-protocol/docs/why-now.md

 Consider the analogy to email.
 A language model can help you write an email.
 It cannot define SMTP.
 These are different layers of the stack.
 SMTP does not care how intelligent the email author is.
 It defines how messages are formatted, transmitted, and routed so that systems built by different organizations, running different software, can communicate reliably.

-ACP is attempting to define an equivalent layer for agent-to-agent communication about entities.
+CARP is attempting to define an equivalent layer for agent-to-agent communication about entities.
 The intelligence that generates a profile, evaluates a claim, or produces a compatibility signal lives in the model layer.
 The format in which those outputs are structured, the rules governing what can be disclosed and to whom, and the metadata that makes claims legible across systems — that lives in the protocol layer.

 A language model left to its own devices will represent a person however seems most natural given its training and the prompt it received.
 Two different models representing the same person will produce incompatible outputs.
 Neither output will carry explicit confidence scores, provenance labels, or authorization constraints.
 Neither model will have a principled basis for refusing to disclose information that should not be shared.